Rutina Wesley

 Rutina Wesley (born December 21, 1978) is an American actress.
-She is best known for her roles as Tara Thornton on the HBO television series True Blood, and Nova Bordelon on OWN’s Queen Sugar.
+She is best known for her roles as Tara Thornton in the HBO fantasy drama series True Blood, Nova Bordelon on the OWN drama series Queen Sugar, and Maria Miller in the HBO post-apocalyptic drama series The Last of Us.

 Early life and education

 Wesley was born and raised in Las Vegas, Nevada.
 Her father, Ivery Wheeler, is a professional tap dancer, and her mother, Cassandra Wesley, was a showgirl.
 She attended high school at the Las Vegas Academy of International Studies, Performing and Visual Arts.
 She studied dance at Simba Studios and the West Las Vegas Arts Center.

 While at the Las Vegas Academy, Wesley missed some auditions for college training programs.
 She finally decided to attend the University of Evansville in Indiana.

 After Wesley earned her Bachelor of Fine Arts in Theatre Performance in 2001, her grandmother suggested that she do a nursing course to have a practical fallback job, but Wesley insisted on pursuing her artistic education.
 She enrolled at the Juilliard School in 2001 and graduated in May 2005 (Group 34).
 Her studies included a summer spent at the Royal Academy of Dramatic Art in London.